TQuanNg/leetnote-mobile-app/README.md

 Folder structure:

-- data – API interfaces and local database models
+- data – including API interfaces, data models, and repository.

-- repository – Handles data operations and business logic

 - ui – Screens and navigation with a Navigation Graph